What Makes a Great Website in 2025? The Do’s and Don’ts

 Know who your site is for and, just as importantly, who it’s NOT for.
 Don’t waste time and resources trying to market your business to people not in the market for your product or service!

-That doesn’t mean we don’t work with clients who don’t exactly fit that description, but it does delineate who we’re best to work with.
+That doesn’t mean we don’t work with clients who don’t exactly fit that description, but it does delineate who we’re best suited to work with.

 After you know who you’re trying to connect with, test out researched marketing strategies to engage your audience.
 Are you struggling to identify who you’re talking to or pivoting your services?
 Our Power Plan (discovery) will help.